kit-clj/kit-clj.github.io/resources/md/profiles.md

 ## Profiles

-Running `clojure -X:new :template io.github.kit-clj :name yourname/app` will create an application using the default profile template.
+Running `clojure -Tnew create :template io.github.kit-clj :name yourname/app` will create an application using the default profile template.
 However, if you would like to attach further functionality to your template you can append profile hints for the extended functionality.

 Default libs included with no profile specified: